orthecreedence/wookie-doc/views/docs/index.md

 ;; will load "./assets/images/background.jpg"
 (def-directory-route "/" "./assets")

-;; start an event loop that catches errors (if error are not caught, they wind ;; up in the REPL which means a non-responsive server!)
-(as:with-event-loop (:catch-app-errors t)
+;; start the event loop that Wookie runs inside of (as:with-event-loop ()
   ;; create a listener object, and pass it to start-server, which starts Wookie (let* ((listener (make-instance 'listener
                                   :bind nil  ; equivalent to "0.0.0.0" aka "don't care" :port 80))
-         ;; start it!!
-         (server (start-server listener)))
+         ;; start it!! this passes back a cl-async server class (server (start-server listener)))
     ;; stop server on ctrl+c
     (as:signal-handler 2